leafo/lapis/docs/utilities.md

 existing keys, and secondly, it is appended to the end of the array portion of the table as `{key, value}`.

-> Note: The query string being parsed should not start with a '?'.
-The function
+> The query string being parsed should not start with a '?'.
+The function only
-> only processes the key-value pairs and does not handle the '?' character
+> processes the key-value pairs and does not handle the '?' character typically
-> typically used at the start of query strings in URLs.
+> used at the start of query strings in URLs.

 $dual_code{
 lua = [[
   local util = require("lapis.util")
-  local query_table = util.parse_query_string("key1=value1&key2&key=value2")
+  local query_table = util.parse_query_string("key1=value1&key2&key1=value2")
   print(query_table["key1"])  -- "value2"
   print(query_table["key2"])  -- true